gsriram24/attendance_system_app/README.md

-# Substitue Teacher Management
+# Attendance System AApp

-This repository contains the code which was used to build an app to aid institutional admins to allocate substitute faculties efficiently.
+This repository contains the code which was used to build an app to aid teachers record attendance efficiently.

 ## Table of contents